U.S. flag

 • Anticholinergics (e.g., trihexyphenidyl)

 • Anticholinergic side effects, particularly cognitive effects, must be monitored closely.
-Pyridostigmine can be used to counter anticholinergic side effects, but does not improve cognitive side effects.
+Pyridostigmine can be used in combination w/trihexyphenidyl to counter systemic anticholinergic side effects; however, it does not improve cognitive side effects.

 • Baclofen (Lioresal®)